supadupaplex/PVR2MDL/ReadMe.txt

 PVR2MDL

 Developed by Alexey Leusin, Novosibirsk, 2018
+If you like my work and want to buy me a beer =), you can do it here: paypal.me/AlexeyLN

 This is fork of my PS2 HL mdltool that is intended to convert Dreamcast Half-Life *.MDL models with *.PVR textures to